izumrudik/compile/README.md

 ### notes
 execution starts from **main** function

-there is a built-in intrinsics, that are basicly functions:
+there is a built-in intrinsics, that are basically functions:
 1. print:prints the string

 I am planing to add:
 - [x] assigning variables
 - [x] variables lookup
-- [x] binary_expression assebly generator
+- [x] binary_expression assembly generator
 - [x] lookups validity check
 - [x] function parameters
-- [ ] type checker
+- [x] type checker
 - [ ] if statement
-- [ ] make memory defenition (which is just a *pointer)
+- [ ] make memory definition (which is just a *pointer)
 - [ ] constants declaration with !
 - [ ] more intrinsics
 - [ ] implement console snake, to see features